jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/batch-deployments/index.md

 To deploy a batch model from the UI:

-1. In the left navigation bar in the JFrog ML UI, select **Models** and select a model to deploy.
+1. In the JFrog Platform, select **Models** and select a model to deploy.
 2. Select the **Builds** tab.
 Find a build to deploy and click the deployment toggle.
 The **Deploy** dialog box appears.
 3. Select **Batch** and then select **Next**.